redox-os/book/src/microkernels.md

 The Redox kernel is a microkernel.
 Microkernels stand out in their design by providing minimal abstractions in kernel-space.
 Microkernels focus on user-space, unlike Monolithic kernels which focus on kernel-space.

-The basic philosophy of microkernels is that any component which *can* run in user-space *could* run in user-space.
+The basic philosophy of microkernels is that any component which *can* run in user-space *should* run in user-space.
 Kernel-space should only be utilized for the most essential components (e.g., system calls, process separation, resource management, IPC, thread management, etc).

 The kernel's main task is to act as a medium for communication and segregation of processes.
 The kernel should provide minimal abstraction over the hardware (that is, drivers, which can and should run in user-space).